michaldobrodenka/protobuf-net/README.md

 # How to use

+(0 - checkout branch aot-net6)

-1 - compile precompile - /precompile\protobuf-precompile\precompile-netcore.sln
+1 - compile precompile - `precompile\protobuf-precompile\precompile-netcore.sln`
 2 - prepare serializer using compiled precompile:

 	eg post build step in your Model.csproj: